sortingjs/sortingjs/README.md

 ```

 ## Contribution
-If someone wants join in this organization or contribute to this project, please feel free to FORK, submit PRs, or file ISSUES.
-Any kind of contributions is warmly welcomed.
+If someone wants to join this organization or contribute to this project, please feel free to FORK, submit PRs, or file ISSUES.
+Any kind of contribution is warmly welcomed.

 ## Contact
 Email: tjcchen.engineer@gmail.com